luminostech1089/FileParser/README.md

 # FileParser
-Python Module to parse log file and fetch desired lines
+FileParser is module developed in python to parse log file and fetch desired lines

 #Methods
 <b>searchLine(pattern, count=1, start_from=0, match=0)</b><br>